Bushwick

 What We’re Building

-A member-funded social club—a place to drop by, have coffee, share a meal, hear music, and connect.
+A member-funded social club.
+A place to drop in for coffee, share a meal, dance, and connect.

 Why We're Building This